Czapek medium

 Czapek medium, also called Czapek's agar (CZA) or Czapek-Dox medium, is a growth medium for propagating fungi and other organisms in a laboratory.
 It was named after its inventors, Czech botanist Friedrich Johann Franz Czapek (May 16, 1868 – July 31, 1921) and American chemist Arthur Wayland Dox (September 19, 1882 – 1954).
-It was developed to grow Aspergillus niger and Penicillium camemberti.
-It works well for many saprophytic fungi and soil bacteria such as species of Aspergillus, Candida, Penicillium, and Paecilomyces.
+It was developed specifically to grow the species Aspergillus niger and Penicillium camemberti.
+However, It works well for many different types of soil fungi and soil bacteria.